LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 If the required parameters are not specified, the application will present a [Connection Dialog](#usage) requesting for the required connection details.
 In either case, no console is involved thus no additional messages, such as log messages, can be viewed.

-**Note**: Launching the executable JAR requires the [Javaw](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/java.html) program to open it.
+**Note**: Launching the executable JAR requires the [Java Web Start](https://docs.oracle.com/javase/8/docs/technotes/guides/javaws/) (javaw) program to open it.
 When not associated, you will be presented with a request such as:

 ![program](images/jarExtension.png)